The contents of this file are in the same order as the

 If you see an entry out of place on the grid, such as 1C-1H prior bids being in with the 1C-1S entries, it is because the sort order field is wrong.
-To fix it, just double-click the line to put it in the Input Boxes, then save it.
+To fix it, just click the left part of the grid line to put it in the Input Boxes, then save it.
 Just re-saving it will fix it.

 Bid Order Number:

-The Bid Order Number ("BON") is for specifying the order in which the bidding program compares entries to the current hand.
-The reason for considering bids in a specific order can best be understood by looking at two opening bids: 1N (#132000) and 1D (#634000), as discussed below:
+The Bid Order Number is for specifying the order in which the bidding program compares entries to the current hand.

 Each entry filters the specifications for the entries which follow it.

 By having the conventional bids numbered lower than the non-conventional bids, a convention can be activated which will cause their entries to be tried before the non-conventional alternatives without having to go through the database deactivating the latter.

 When conventions are deactivated, then BidBase ignores those conventions and continues to the non-conventional bids, again without having to activate those entries.

 Different conventions normally cannot be used for the same Prior Bids, so when activating a convention, you should deactivate any other conventions in the same Prior Bids section.
 It only takes one double-click to activate or deactivate a convention.

 For more information, see the programming notes file.